mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/alt-decoder.md

 ---
 title: AltDecoder class
-description: Represents a decoder that converts a sequence of encoded bytes into a set of characters.
-This class is abstract.
+description: "Represents a decoder that converts a sequence of encoded bytes into a set of characters.
+This class is abstract. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents a decoder that converts a sequence of encoded bytes into a set of characters.
 This class is abstract.